TheLandfill/cpp_cli/README.md

     1. It is not a good idea for me to try to implement all the flags for `gcc`, but it does have a more complex parsing algorithm I could try to simulate at least part of.

 ## Goals Completed
+1. Add subcommands, which are things like `git commit`, where `git` is the main program and `commit` is a subcommand.
 1. Add example of template class specialization as specified in the section in test program.
 1. Single `char` arguments work.
 You could now type something like ```Command_Line_Var<char> single_char_var(single_char, { "A", "a", "B", "b" }, false)``` and it will work.
 1. Fix segmentation fault from having ignored flag in list of flags.